SummaryRead the full fact sheet

-People in the criminal justice system have significantly higher rates of mental illness and mental disorders than people in the general community.
+People in the criminal justice system have significantly higher rates of mental illness than people in the general community.
 People with a mental illness are also more likely to be detained in custody, sentenced to imprisonment, or to become a victim of crime.
-Young men are overrepresented in Australia’s prison population and are therefore more likely than others to be referred to forensic mental health specialists or services.
+Young men are overrepresented in Australia’s prison population and are therefore more likely to be referred to forensic mental health specialists or services.

-People may be referred for assessment by the police, courts, prison, other health or mental health services, or justice agencies, and may have a mental illness or mental disorder.
+People may be referred for assessment by the police, courts, prison, other health or mental health services, or justice agencies.
 Treatment may be provided in the community, in hospital or in prison.

 Support for people with forensic mental health issues

-- Prisoners requiring assessment or management of a mental illness
+- prisoners require assessment or treatment of a mental illness

-- People who are accused of crimes, but are considered unfit to plead because of their mental impairment
+- people are accused of crimes, but are considered unfit to plead because of their mental impairment

-- People who are found not guilty of crimes because of mental impairment
+- people are found not guilty of crimes because of mental impairment

-- Offenders or alleged offenders who are referred by courts or other agencies (for example, the Adult Parole Board) for assessment
+- offenders or alleged offenders are referred by courts or other agencies (for example, the parole board) for assessment

-- People unable to be managed safely in mainstream mental health services
+- people are unable to be managed safely in mainstream mental health services

 Forensic mental health referral agencies

-Offenders or alleged offenders may be referred to a forensic mental health service or practitioner by a range of organisations, including:
+People who have offended, allegedly offended, or are at risk of offending may be referred to a forensic mental health service or practitioner by a range of organisations, including:

-Treatment options for people with forensic mental health issues may include:
+Treatment for people with forensic mental health issues

 Where to get help